DataDog/kics/documentation/rules/terraform/azure/network_interfaces_with_public_ip.md

 ### Description

- Exposing network interfaces with a public IP address in Terraform (`public_ip_address_id` attribute set) can introduce significant security risks, as it enables direct access from the internet to associated resources, increasing the attack surface for unauthorized access and attacks.
+ Exposing network interfaces with a public IP address in Terraform (`public_ip_address_id` attribute) can introduce significant security risks, as it enables direct access from the internet to associated resources, increasing the attack surface for unauthorized access and attacks.
 If a public IP is required, additional controls and security baselines should be strictly enforced to minimize exposure.
 To enhance security, network interfaces should be defined without the `public_ip_address_id` field, as shown below:

 ```
 resource "azurerm_network_interface" "secure" {